Automated Testing and Test Driven Development for Developers (3 days)

 Mocking is also an essential part of outside-in development which is covered during the last day.

 Testing Web Application let you focus on one of common cases when you need to test a web application written using a framework.
 For simplicity, this framework is Flask unless you work in Django, in which case we focus on Django's own challenges.

 A number of tools are discussed, Selenium and builtin Flask client being two of them.
 However, we introduce and focus on WebTest which is other client and is much faster than Selenium.

-Overview of other testing approaches.
-At the end of the day, the instructor introduces other testing approaches.
+At the end of the second day, the instructor introduces other testing approaches.
 We discuss property-based testing (with hypothesis-python library) and mutation testing (with MutPy).
 We also introduce a concept of code coverage and show how to configure it.